kgrandis/teentechcamp/README.rst

 There is some source code located in `source/`, but the majority of the code used in the course comes from other resources including:

-.. _Al Sweigart's Invent Your Own Computer Games with Python: http://inventwithpython.com
+`Al Sweigart's Invent Your Own Computer Games with Python <http://inventwithpython.com>`_

-.. _Al Sweigart's Making Games with Python & Pygame: http://inventwithpython.com/pygame/
+`Al Sweigart's Making Games with Python & Pygame <http://inventwithpython.com/pygame>`_

-.. _Katie Cunningham's Raspberry Rogue: http://github.com/kcunning/Raspberry-Rogue
+`Katie Cunningham's Raspberry Rogue <http://github.com/kcunning/Raspberry-Rogue>`_

-.. _Minecraft Pi Edition Python Scripts: https://github.cm/brooksc/mcpipy
+`Minecraft Pi Edition Python Scripts <https://github.cm/brooksc/mcpipy>`_

 License